-Canterbury Cathedral’s Girls’ Choir was founded in 2014.
-Their first performance at Evensong, on the occasion of the feast of the Conversion of St. Paul, in January, was attended by more than 600 people and widely covered by the international press.
+Canterbury Cathedral’s Girls’ Choir, formed in 2014. sings at Evensong in the Cathedral twice every month, frequently with the lay clerks.
+The majority of the girls attend local schools in Canterbury and they rehearse each Wednesday evening.
+Their first performance at Evensong, on the occasion of the feast of the Conversion of St Paul, in January, was attended by more than 600 people and widely covered by the international press.
 A selection of the media response can be viewed here.

 Canterbury Cathedral Girls’ Choir is generously supported by The Peter Cundill Foundation.
 The Foundation was established in 2012, following the death of its founder, Peter Cundill (1938-2011).
 During his remarkable life, Peter had many interests and was both an academic and an athlete.
 He was also one of the most successful investment managers of his generation and a philanthropist.
 He was passionate about supporting the young and often helped those with aspirations to better themselves and fulfil their potential in the fields of education and sport.
 The Foundation’s gift to Canterbury Cathedral for music and education was made in his memory, recognising Peter’s enthusiasm for choral music, history and supporting young people.